biologysvsu/week-9-repository/homework-week-9.md

   --m-metadata-file Blueberry_metadata_reduced.tsv \
   --o-visualization diversity/shannon_compare_groups.qzv
 ```
+- You need to "add, commit and push `diversity/shannon_compare_groups.qzv`" to your forked week-7-repository, download the file, and visualize it in qiime view.

 4. Generate stacked bar chart of taxa relative abundances
 ```
 qiime taxa barplot \